crossflag/CS3398-Betazoid-S2019/readme.md

 ### Nicholas
 Worked on Night filter to not invert images and other media on most sites (e.g. https://www.nytimes.com/) , while keeping the prior functionality of working with video and links [background.js](https://github.com/cs3398-betazoid-betamales/CS3398-Betazoid-S2019/blob/master/DarkWeb/background.js).
-Submitted DarkWeb through the mozilla verification tool to allow for internal distribution and installation of DarkWeb as a permanent add-on.
-[Darkweb.xpi](https://addons.mozilla.org/en-US/firefox/addon/darkweb/)
+Submitted DarkWeb through the mozilla verification tool to allow for internal distribution and installation of DarkWeb as a permanent add-on [Darkweb.xpi](https://github.com/cs3398-betazoid-betamales/CS3398-Betazoid-S2019/blob/master/DarkWeb/Darkweb.xpi)

 ### Cameron